tjweisman/cr_download/README.md

 reliably transfer the audio to my phone over a wired connection, and Google Drive/WiFi is faster than Bluetooth).

-For usage help, run `python download_script.py -h`.
+For usage help, run `critrole_download -h` or `autocut_vod -h`.

 Setup
 ==========================

 1. Install required dependencies (see below)

+2. Run `python setup.py install`.

-2. Copy the contents of the "config" directory into ~/.config/cr_download
+3. Copy the contents of the "config" directory into ~/.config/cr_download

-3. Run `streamlink --twitch-oauth-authenticate` and copy the contents of the displayed page into the file `~/.config/cr_download/.streamlinkconfig` (you will need to create this file).
+4. Run `streamlink --twitch-oauth-authenticate` and copy the contents of the displayed page into the file `~/.config/cr_download/.streamlinkconfig` (you will need to create this file).